koraktor/silo/index.markdown

 - [Grit][3] – a Ruby API for Git
 - [Rubikon][4] – a Ruby framework for console applications

+## Installation

+Silo can be easily installed using RubyGems:

+    $ gem install silo

+You're now ready to use Silo.
+See the [Wiki page on usage][8] for more information.

 ## Problems?

 - If you think you found an error in Silo, please check the [issue tracker][5]